 prefer, now that I've been playing with it for a while) is a Seaborn

-(Helpful side note: we’re only introducing you to data plotting this week.
+(Helpful side note: we're only introducing you a wee bit to data plotting this week.
 Learning Pandas in some depth is the bigger goal.
-If you aren’t familiar with Matplotlib and/or Seaborn for plotting, that’s fine – don’t start reading their manuals or tutorials yet.
-Instead, skip to the “massive hint” below.
-All you’re really going to have to do here is take a working Seaborn script and figure out how to get it to plot what you want.)
+If you aren't familiar with Matplotlib or Seaborn for plotting, that's fine -- don't start reading their manuals or tutorials yet.
+Instead, skip to the "massive hint" below.
+All you're really going to have to do here is take a working Seaborn script and figure out how to get it to plot what you want.)

 turning in your work